Creative-Olympics/.github/profile/README.md

 <p>
 <b>📂 Datapack</b><br>
 &emsp;To manage the minigames on the public server.
 Minigames must be minimalists and doesn't reward players on there performances but on there presence (games played, time spend, zone explored etc.) to avoid rewarding cheating players.
-Currently leaded by **Leirof**
+Currently leaded by <b>Leirof</b>
 </p>

 <p>
 <b>🗿 Ressource pack</b><br>
 &emsp;If there is a need of custom model or texture for the ceremony, on the public map or uring the constest, contact this team.
-Currently leaded by **fantomitechno**
+Currently leaded by <b>fantomitechno</b>
 </p>

 <p>
 <b>🎆 Ceremonies</b><br>
 &emsp;Opening and closing ceremonies containing a huge firework show and a speech that will announce the theme / final scores.
-Currently leaded by **JeffWooden_**
+Currently leaded by <b>JeffWooden_</b>
 </p>

 <p>